 "You don't think I'm a bad person?"
 Lee asks in the trailer, to which Maren responds, "All I think is that I love you."

-"There is something about the disenfranchised, about people living on the margins of society that I am drawn toward and touched by," Guadagnino says of the film "I love these characters.
+"There is something about the disenfranchised, about people living on the margins of society that I am drawn toward and touched by," Guadagnino says of the film.
+"I love these characters.
 The heart of the movie is tender and affectionate towards them.
 I'm interested in their emotional journeys.
 I want to see where the possibilities lie for them, enmeshed within the impossibility they face."

-The filmmaker adds, "The movie is for me a meditation on who I am and how I can overcome what I feel, especially if it is something I cannot control in myself.
-And lastly, and most importantly, when will I be able to find myself in the gaze of the other?"
+"The movie is a meditation on who I am and how I can overcome what I feel, especially if it is something I cannot control in myself," the filmmaker adds.
+"And lastly, and most importantly, when will I be able to find myself in the gaze of the other?"

 Bones and All premiered during this year's Venice Film Festival, where Guadagnino won the Silver Lion Award for Best Director and Russell won the Marcello Mastroianni Award for Best Young Actor or Actress.
 It opens in theaters on Nov.
 23. Watch the trailer below.

 MGM subsequently released an extended theatrical trailer, below.